-TRiO Student Support Services (SSS) makes the transition smoother by offering one-on-one academic and career advising as well as workshops on managing your time efficiently, getting along with instructors, financing your education, planning your four-year degree and beyond, and many other topics.
+TRiO Student Support Services (SSS) makes the college transition smoother by offering one-on-one academic and career advising as well as workshops on managing your time efficiently, getting along with instructors, financing your education, planning your four-year degree and beyond, and many other topics.
 All services are free to eligible students.

 The purpose of the TRiO Student Support Services (SSS) program is: